London A Cappella Festival: 2011 Festival

 The second festival took place in January 2011 at Kings Place, curated again by the Swingle Singers and Ikon Arts Management.
 Headline acts included The Real Group, Witloof Bay (with RoxorLoops), the Swingle Singers, and the London Bulgarian Choir, Eclectic Voices, and Hertfordshire Chorus.

 2012 Festival

 The 2012 Festival featured the Vasari Singers directed by Jeremy Backhouse, The Boxettes featuring beatbox champion Bellatrix, Cadence, the best of British Barbershop from Cottontown Chorus, London Vocal Project, The Swingle Singers and, making their London debut, Scandinavian group FORK.
 There were free foyer performances and workshops from vocal educators such as Pete Churchill.

 2013 Festival

 Headline acts included The Magnets (supported by All the King's Men), the King's Singers and the festival hosts the Swingle Singers.
 Other headline acts included the Choir of Clare College Cambridge, Postyr, and Retrocity.
 The festival included workshops, foyer performances, lectures, and interactive events.
 The festival also marked the beginning of the London A Cappella International Summer School.

 2014 Festival

-Performers included The House Jacks (U.S.), The Real Group (Sweden), Slix (Germany), Backstep with Bellatrix (UK), The Songmen (UK), Time Ensemble, Swingle Singers (UK) and the Estonian Philharmonic Chamber Choir (Estonia).
+Performers included The House Jacks (U.S.), The Real Group (Sweden), Slix (Germany), Backstep with Bellatrix (UK), The Songmen (UK), Time Ensemble, Swingle Singers (UK) and Estonian Voices(Estonia).